 If there's one health topic that's captured our attention this year, it's inflammation.
 It's nearly impossible to scan health headlines without seeing this buzzword—but what does it actually mean?
-We know that it's startlingly common, can be sparked by eating certain foods, and has been linked to a myriad of concerning health conditions, yet for many, it's still a frustratingly vague term.
+We know that it's startlingly common, can be sparked by eating certain foods, and has been linked to myriad concerning health conditions, yet for many, it's still a frustratingly vague term.

 So beyond the definition, what does this actually mean for your diet, lifestyle, and future?
 We tapped two inflammation experts, Shemek and Abby Sauer, MPH, RD, a registered dietitian at Abbott, with all your burning questions.
-Consider this your simple cheat sheet to inflammation in the body.
+Consider this your cheat sheet to inflammation in the body.

 Is there evidence to suggest inflammation exists, or is it overhyped?